Entry requirements (eligibility) for doctoral education

 How to scan

-The documents must be scans of originals (and not certified copies or copies).
+The documents must be scans of originals (and not scans of certified copies or copies).
 Karolinska Institutet will not accept scans of copies.
 If your documents have been issued in colour then you must scan them in colour.
-Please make sure you scan all pages (including for example diploma covers, pages which only contain stamps or information on the education system), and make sure that all details are visible.
+Please make sure you scan all pages, including both front and back sides of pages (including for example diploma covers, pages which only contain stamps or information on the education system), and make sure that all details are visible.

 Official transcripts of records